-Aberdeen Airport has reprioritised its investment in infrastructure projects to preserve cash, due to the impact of the COVID-19 pandemic, to investments required for safety and compliance or those already committed.
-During the year ended 31 December 2020 Aberdeen International Airport Limited investment activity related to completing two key projects underway in 2019 - the hold baggage screening ("HBS") standard 3 equipment and a taxiway rehabilitation.
+Aberdeen Airport has continued to reprioritise its investment in infrastructure projects to preserve cash, due to the impact of the COVID-19 pandemic, to investments required for safety and compliance or those already committed.
+During the year ended 31 December 2021 Aberdeen International Airport Limited invested primarily in two major projects: completion of the Delta taxiway rehabilitation and airfield pavement relifing works.